ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 ## Use the command

-In order to do use the command, et the following in your `support/index.js` file
+In order to do use the command, add the following code in your `support/index.js` file

 ``` javascript
 import './commands'